What kinds of classes do you offer?

 When do you offer this course?

-Students meet on Tuesday evenings, from 6:45PM-8:45PM at Herbal Passion.
-Because it takes about two months to make some of our medicine, we meet mostly every other Tuesday.
-Sessions are offered from January-March and September-November. **Hannah is considering offering a summer session in 2020 if there is enough interest–drop a comment below if interested**
+Students meet on Thursday evenings, from 6:00PM-8:30PM at Herbal Passion.
+Because it takes about two months to make some of our medicine, we meet mostly every other Thursday.
+Sessions are offered twice a year.

 Who takes this course?

 There is a limit of 8 students per series.
-Hannah has graduated 5 classes (going on 6 in March!), and the student body has been beautifully diverse.
+Hannah has graduated 12 classes, and the student body has been beautifully diverse.
 Ranging in age, culture, gender, and profession, what ties us all together is a common thirst for herbal knowledge.
 This course is designed to bring the community together and empower people to take control of their own health and well-being.

 How much does it cost?

-Tuition for the entire series is $450.00 A non-refundable deposit of $50.00 is required to secure your space.
-The remaining $400.00 is due by the first night of class. **payment plans have been made in the past**
+Tuition for the entire series is $675.00.
+A non-refundable deposit of $225.00 is required to secure your space.
+The remaining $450.00 is due by the first night of class. **payment plans are an option**

 Will I graduate as an Herbalist?